DataDog/documentation/content/en/tracing/configure_data_security/_index.md

 ### HTTP

-Datadog is standardizing [span tag semantics][3] across tracing libraries.
+Datadog is standardizing [span tag semantics][3] across APM SDKs.
 Information from HTTP requests are added as span tags prefixed with `http.`.
 The libraries have the following configuration options to control sensitive data collected in HTTP spans.

 #### Redact query strings